tims-computer-academy/mongodb/capstone.md

 * Set up user-friendly web apps on top of your data
 * Explore advanced tooling like Grafana, Ansible, or Kubernetes
 * Contribute your setup guide to others

-Let me know if you’d like a post-capstone roadmap or just want to stop here.